 The last decade has seen a development of various reasoning systems which are specialised in specific problem domains.
-Theorem proving contests, such as the annual CASC1 competition, have shown that these systems typically perform well in particular niches but often do poorly in others.
-First-order provers, for instance, are not even applicable to higher-order problem formulations.
-Computer algebra systems and deduction systems typically have orthogonal strengths.
+Theorem proving contests, such as the annual CASC1 competition, have shown that these systems typically perform well in their particular niches but often do poorly in others, or are not even applicable outside their specific niche.
 Whereas many hard-wired integrations of reasoning systems have been shown to be fruitful, rather few architectures have been discussed so far that try to extend the application range of reasoning systems by a flexible integration of a variety of specialist systems.